-Anyone is welcome to be baptised at St George’s, children and adults.
+Anyone is welcome to be baptised or christened at St George’s – children or adults.
 Baptisms normally take place during the 10.00am Sunday service.
-For general questions on Baptisms, please click here (https://www.churchofengland.org/weddings-baptisms-funerals/ba) and for further information about Baptisms at St George’s please contact Rev Barry Hengist on 020 8654 8747 or via email firstname.lastname@example.org or pop in to the church one Saturday morning between 10.00am and noon.
+For answers to many general questions the Church of England has launched a website – please click here and for further information about baptisms at St George’s please contact the Revd.
+Barry Hengist on 020 8654 8747 or via email firstname.lastname@example.org or pop in to the church one Saturday morning between 10.00am and noon.
 (He’s there most weeks but it might be best to get in contact first just to make sure.)

 Frequently Asked Questions

 Can I ask for a Baptism on any Sunday and at any time?

 There are some Sundays which are more appropriate than others but usually a mutually convenient date can be found.
 Baptisms usually form part of the main 10.00am service so that the congregation can welcome the newly baptised on behalf of the worldwide church.
 Occasionally it may be necessary for a baptism at another time for specific pastoral reasons after discussion with Barry.

 Can anyone be baptised at St George’s ?

 Age is no barrier to baptism and we welcome anyone who wishes to be baptised at St George’s.
 For individuals who live outside the parish it will be necessary to seek agreement with your own local parish vicar.

 Are there any conventions or rules around who can be a Godparent?